-Entitled to take part in discussions and submit petitions Care providers are entitled to vote solely on issues affecting their area of expertise.
+Entitled to take part in discussions and submit petitions, but not to vote

+Care providers are entitled to vote solely on issues affecting their area of expertise.
 Otherwise these votes are allocated proportionally in accordance with the bylaws, section 14a, paragraph 3.

 Abbreviations: